-The Proprietor/Management Committee in liaison with the Head teacher and/or Health and Safety Coordinator will undertake a health and safety inspection of the school premises on at least an annual basis.
+The Senior Leadership Team in liaison with the Head teacher and/or Health and Safety Coordinator will undertake a health and safety inspection of the school premises on at least an annual basis.
 The findings of these inspections will be recorded.
 Any corrective actions required following these inspections will be reported and discussed with the Head teacher.
 Where possible, action will be taken immediately, or if planned actions are required these will be added to our Health and Safety Management Plan.
-Any Health and Safety Union Representative for the school will be invited to attend these inspections.